zulfilham/termux_dotfiles/README.md

 </p>

 ## Installation
-**Warning**: These configurations are default to my personal preferences.
-Don't blindly use them, your informations such as username, email, etc is going to be different with mine, so go ahead and change those settings on your own.
+**Warning**: This configuration is default to my personal preferences.
+Your information such as username, email, etc are going to be different with mine, so go ahead and change those settings on your own before using it.

-**Important**: Don't forget to restart Termux after installation, otherwise some configurations may not work properly.
+**Important**: Don't forget to restart Termux after installation, otherwise some configuration will not work.

 * Multi-line Commands
 ```bash